 A small peaceful Mediterranean resort and fishing town on the beautiful Turquoise Coast of Turkey, Kalkan has been untouched by mass tourism.
-More sophisticated than the usual resort town, Kalkan appeals to travelers looking for more than a “sun and sea” holiday.
+More sophisticated than other resort towns, Kalkan appeals to travellers looking for more than a “sun and sea” holiday.
 According to the Sunday Times, Kalkan attracts the kind of visitor who would also enjoy Tuscany or the Dordogne.
 The Guardian likens the town to “the Italian Riviera minus the poseurs.”

-Because of its great charm, Kalkan has a growing number of perennial visitors who say the town is the only holiday destination they would choose to visit repeatedly.
-There is simply no other town quite like Kalkan along Turkey’s coast
+Because of its great charm and 'magic' , Kalkan has a growing number of perennial visitors who visit repeatedly.
+There is simply no other town quite like Kalkan anywhere along Turkey’s coast

 Kalkan curls around a historic harbour sheltered at the foot of the towering Taurus Mountains

-The town overlooks a beautiful bay in which islands seem to magically float upon the shimmering sea
+The town overlooks a beautiful bay and harbour in which Mouse and Snoopy islands seem to magically float upon the shimmering sea

 Narrow streets twist down to the harbour, lined with old whitewashed villas with shuttered windows with numerous specialty shops and beautiful restaurants with overhanging carved timber balconies and rooftop terraces.

 Thick masses of brilliantly coloured bougainvillea cascade into the streets below.
 It is a very special place with a unique atmosphere